getify/foi-lang/README.md

 The `~map` form is clearer here -- seems a bit more obvious and less magical -- and should probably be preferred in the specific case of having a single comprehension.

-By contrast, the *do comprehension* form really shines when there are multiple comprehensions composed together, especially computations need to access values from each of them need, in a single scope.
+By contrast, the *do comprehension* form really shines when there are multiple comprehensions composed together, especially if computations need to access values from each of them, in a single scope.
 That's precisely what the magical *do comprehension* is all about.

 #### Fold Comprehensions (List)